puneet8085/cucumberassignment/README.md

 3. Run "Runner" file present in cucumberoption package under src/test/java

 # Path for Cucumber HTML Report
-Open target folder ---> Open cucumber-html-reports folder --> Open cucumber-reports.html file in browser
+Open target folder ---> Open cucumber-reports folder --> Open cucumber.html file in browser

 #Improvements/Suggestion:
 Like any other framework this framework too has the scope of improvements.